 On 8 January 2010 the Government published details about how the socio-economic duty, a key part of the Equality Bill, will transform the way public bodies work to narrow the gaps between rich and poor and make society fairer.
+This duty could include inequalities in education, health, housing, crime rates, or other matters associated with socio-economic disadvantage.

-The socio-economic duty - clause one of the Equality Bill - sets out a new legal duty on key public bodies, including central government and local authorities, to ensure they consider the impact that their strategic decisions will have on narrowing socioeconomic inequalities.
+The socio-economic duty - clause one of the Equality Bill - sets out a new legal duty on key public bodies, including central government and local authorities, to ensure they consider the impact that their strategic decisions will have on narrowing socio-economic inequalities.